 What Is a Lease Renewal Agreement?

-Lease Renewal vs. New Lease Agreement
+The main Differences between Lease Renewal and New Lease Agreement

 While they may sound similar, there are key differences between a lease contract renewal and a new lease agreement:

-- Lease Renewal: Usually builds upon the existing lease.
+• Lease Renewal: Usually builds upon the existing lease.
 Terms often stay the same unless renegotiated (e.g., rent increase, updated policies).

 Choosing to renew a lease agreement can be simpler and faster, but in some cases, especially when terms need to be significantly altered, a new lease might be the better path.